-Social Aspects of Deviance
+GENT1202# Social Aspects of Deviance

-Staff Contact: Frances Lovejoy CP7.5 S1 HPW2 L1 T1 (St George campus) CP7.5 Winter session HPW6 L3 T3 over 4 weeks plus one 4 hour excursion (Kensington campus) Note/s: Excluded all SOCC, SOCI.
+Staff Contact: Frances Lovejoy CP7.5 Winter session HPW6 L3 T3 over 3 weeks plus one 4 hour excursion (Kensington campus) Note/s: Excluded all SOCC, SOCI, SOCA.

 The subject provides a broad overview of current theories of how deviance is maintained or controlled and provides a closer look at some selected aspects of deviance.
 The sociology of deviance studies the making and breaking of rules in society.
 Deviance includes both legally proscribed activities such as arson, vandalism, and assault; and socially sanctioned activities, states and phenomena such as rudeness, promiscuity, acne, obesity, stupidity, pollution and pornography.
 In a changing society, new forms of deviance may emerge (smoking, sexual harassment) and other activities gain social acceptance (e.g. higher education for women, ethnic diversity).